Woman holding binoculars Join today and get outside at one of our 60+ wildlife sanctuaries.

 Mass Audubon’s Climate and Nature Champions is a grassroots advocacy program that mobilizes individuals across Massachusetts to speak with one voice on the most pressing environmental issues of our time.

-Whether you have been an advocate before or are new to policy work, you can help Mass Audubon fight for land and wildlife protections; clean air and water; and climate and energy policy that will keep us on track to net zero emissions by 2050.
+Whether you have been an advocate before or are new to policy work, you can help Mass Audubon fight for land and wildlife protections, clean air and water, and policies that will reduce climate-heating pollution.

-Levels of participation vary from emailing your representative on a priority issue to organizing a local community around a specific campaign.
-In addition to active campaigns, Mass Audubon always advocates for our policy priorities.
+No matter how much time you have, your involvement can help.
+Levels of participation vary from emailing your representative about a key issue to organizing your local community around a campaign.
+In addition to our active campaigns, Mass Audubon always advocates for our policy priorities.

 Current Campaigns